Speed awareness course: what to expect and who’s eligible?

-If you’re caught speeding, in some cases you could be offered a speed awareness course, sparing you from a Fixed Penalty Notice (FPN) and points on your driving licence.
-The course is designed to remind drivers of the dangers of speeding and the importance of abiding by the law, in an effort to reduce the likelihood of reoffending.
+If you're caught speeding, you may be eligible for a speed awareness course, which could allow you to avoid a Fixed Penalty Notice (FPN) and points on your driving licence.
+These courses are designed to educate drivers on the risks of speeding and emphasise the importance of following speed limits to help prevent future offences.

-While the majority of us don’t intend to break the speed limit, a momentary lapse in concentration is all it takes to be caught out.
-Combined with an increasing prevalence of speed cameras and new 20mph limits in many urban areas, it’s more important than ever before for drivers to pay attention to their speed.
+Even the most careful drivers can occasionally exceed the limit due to a momentary lapse in focus.
+With speed cameras becoming more common and new 20mph limits being introduced in many urban areas, staying aware of your speed is more crucial than ever.
 We have a complete guide to UK speed limits if you’re unsure of the law.

 What is a speed awareness course?

-The speed awareness course is a short programme designed to refresh your knowledge of the potential dangers of speeding and the possible consequences of going too fast.
-The session will cover the Highway Code and best practices for remaining safe on the road.
+The speed awareness course is a short programme designed to teach drivers about the dangers of speeding.
+It only lasts a few hours, but covers important sections of the Highway Code and best practices for remaining safe on the road.
 It can be a useful exercise to improve your attitude towards safe driving and learn about updates and changes to the rules you may not be aware of.

 Am I eligible for a speed awareness course?